bflemi3/canDI/README.md

-*draft - more features are available I just need to update the documentation*
+*draft - more features are available I just need to find time to update the documentation.
+I do this for fun :)*
 # canDI
 A simple dependency injection and object creation javascript library (with no dependencies!!)